-- 6. As a matter of policy, does your firm provide non-audit services to audit and assurance clients? - If yes, are there certain types of services beyond those prohibited by the IESBA Code that your firm does not provide?
-Please provide some examples. - If no, why?

-- 7. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ Independence as defined by the IESBA Code? - None of the above. - 8.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - □ Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ None of the above.

-B.3.
-TCWG, Including Audit Committees and Board of Directors

-1. What role does the level of fees play in your consideration of the appointment of your organization's independent auditor?
+As a matter of policy, does your firm provide non-audit services to audit and assurance clients?
+If yes, are there certain types of services beyond those prohibited by the IESBA Code that your firm does not provide?
+Please provide some examples.
+If no, why? o, we do not internally impose any additional restrictions above and beyond what is dopted by IESBA, Chartered Professional Accountants of Ontario and various regulators. - our opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance out create threats to an auditor's compliance with (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+Independence as defined by the IESBA Code?
+None of the above. be in our opinion, would a professional accountant's or the firm's compliance with one of the following inpacted if a high percentage of that firm's revenue is generated from providing non-audit ices to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
+TCWG, Including Audit Committees and Board of Directors eral What role does the level of fees play in your consideration of the appointment of your organiz independent auditor?
+In you clier In you be in serv TCW